Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experiments

 \subsection{Efficiency Study (RQ4)}

-Since multi-task recommendation models are often deployed in real-time scenarios where multiple tasks need to be handled simultaneously, the computational efficiency of these models is a crucial evaluation factor~\cite{wang2019learning}.
-Hence, to verify the efficiency of our proposed \model, we compare the average inference time between \model \ and several representative and graph-based multi-task baselines: expert-based model \textbf{MMoE} and task-specific embedding scheme \textbf{STEM}, graph-based method \textbf{POGCN}, multi-channels paradigm \textbf{MoGENet} and graph MOE-based \textbf{MMoCEG}.
+Since multi-task recommendation models are typically deployed in real-time scenarios, computational efficiency is a critical metric~\cite{wang2019learning}.
+To verify the efficiency, we compare the average inference time, model parameter size, GPU memory usage, and training time between \model \ and several representative multi-task baselines.